 A further analysis of the START trial was conducted to determine whether severe asthma exacerbations are associated with a persistent decline in lung function.
+This study was a three-year, randomized, double-blind trial that enrolled 7,165 patients (five to 66 years of age) with persistent asthma.
 There were 315 patients who experienced at least one severe asthma exacerbation, of which 305 were analyzable, 190 in the placebo group and 115 in the budesonide group.
-In the placebo group, the change in post-bronchodilator $FEV_1$ percent predicted from baseline to the end of the study, in patients who did or did not experience a severe exacerbation was -6.44 percent and -2.43 percent, respectively (p<0.001).
+In the placebo group, the change in post-bronchodilator FEV1 percent predicted from baseline to the end of the study, in patients who did or did not experience a severe exacerbation was -6.44 percent and -2.43 percent, respectively (p<0.001).
 A significant difference was seen in both children and in adults, but not in adolescents.
-In the budesonide group, the change in the post-bronchodilator $FEV_1$ percent predicted in patients who did or did not experience a severe exacerbation was -2.48 percent and -1.72 percent, respectively (p=0.57).
+In the budesonide group, the change in the post-bronchodilator FEV1 percent predicted in patients who did or did not experience a severe exacerbation was -2.48 percent and -1.72 percent, respectively

+(p=0.57).
 The difference in magnitude of reduction afforded by budesonide, in patients who experienced at least one severe asthma-related event compared with those who did not, was statistically significant (p=0.042).
 Severe asthma exacerbations are associated with a more rapid decline in lung function.
 Treatment with low doses of inhaled corticosteroid is associated with an attenuation of the decline.